lcdm-uiuc/info490-sp16/Week6/lesson2.md

 - Understand the basic concept of an anomaly.
 - Understand the different types of anomalies, including outliers, novelties, or noise.
-- Be able to apply apply scikit learn to detect anomalies.
+- Be able to apply scikit learn to detect anomalies.

 ### Time Estimate ###